 The B2B Consumer Journey Often Begins Online

-4. By 2020, 80% of the B2B buying process will take place with zero human contact.
+4. In 2020, 80% of the average B2B buyer journey took place online.
 B2B buyers will only reach out to an agent once they’ve surveyed the market and done extensive research (Source: Forrester & Gartner).

 B2B Leads Are Expensive and the Purchase Cycle Is Long

 6. B2B digital ad spend will reach $9.03 billion in 2021.
 The digital advertising landscape will become more saturated for B2B marketers, increasing cost per lead (Source: eMarketer).